Ambrosino History, Family Crest & Coats of Arms

 Ambrosino Settlers in United States in the 20th Century

-- Antonio Ambrosino, aged 19, who emigrated to America from Procida, Italy, in 1910
+- Antonio Ambrosino, aged 19, who immigrated to America from Procida, Italy, in 1910

 - Antonio Ambrosino, aged 18, who landed in America from S. Giorgio, Italy, in 1910

 - Antoni Ambrosino, aged 17, who settled in America from Donnicella, Italy, in 1911

 - Alfonso Ambrosino, aged 28, who landed in America from Nola, Italy, in 1912

 - Anella Ambrosino, aged 2, who settled in America from Reoccarainola, Italy, in 1913

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)